oliviergf/mineSweep/README.md

 - use the latest version of React.
 - use Node.js if a server is required.
-- use the latest version of redux for state management.
+- use the latest version of redux for at least some state management.
 - run on the latest version of chrome.
+- have no game breaking bugs.

 ### Bonus

+A recruit must be:

-- Be able to defuse a bomb if you click on one by accident, this should be accompanied by a skill test.
+- able to defuse a bomb if you click on one by accident, this should be accompanied by a skill test.
+(75pts)
-- Be able to change the colors of the interface.
+- able to change the colors of the interface.
+(50pts)
-- Be able to set a custom map size and number of bombs.
+- able to set a custom map size and number of bombs.
+(50pts)

-- make a noise when a bomb explodes.
+The game must:

 - Add an extreme difficulty where it is possible to have multiple bombs per location.
+(75pts)

 ### Extreme Bonus (requires a back end)

-- Add a log in system
+- Add a log in system (100pts)
 - Add a score board with monthly, yearly and all time high scores.
+(100pts)
 - Add a training system that shows probability of there being a bomb in a location.
+(100pts)
 - Add a timed competitive mode that works like chess game timers and has both players on identical maps.
+(150pts)

+### Subjective points (Total of 50pts)

+If you have an amazing score in one category, it can cancel out another.

+- Level of fun while playing
+- Beauty/Originality of the interface
+- Balance of the difficulty slope
+- Intuitiveness of the interface